tum-pbs/pbdl-book/overview.md

 name: overview-pano
 ---
 Understanding our environment, and predicting how it will evolve is one of the key challenges of humankind.
-A key tool for achieving these goals are simulations, and the next generation of simulation algorithms will rely heavily on deep learning components to yield even more accurate predictions about our world.
+A key tool for achieving these goals are simulations, and next-gen simulations could strongly profit from integrating deep learning components to make even more accurate predictions about our world.
 ```

 ## Motivation